 Rachel Esbjornson, LMT

 Rachel is a graduate of Arizona School for Integrative Studies and a nationally certified massage therapist.
 Her specialties in massage include: connective tissue, neuromuscular therapy, Swedish, deep tissue, sports, prenatal massage, and CranioSacral Therapy.
+Rachel is also in her second year of the Somatic Experiencing Trauma Institute’s three-year training program, to become a SE practitioner.

 Her B.A. is in Environmental Studies and Women and Gender Studies.
 Rachel has worked on organic farms in Washington and Montana, as a kayak and trail guide in Alaska, an experiential outdoor science instructor in Arizona and Montana, and as a Citizen Science Volunteer Coordinator doing ecological restoration work on the Colorado Plateau.